qbein/milliontimes/README.md

 # A Million Times
-An attemt to recreate the amazing [A million Times](http://www.humanssince1982.com/amt6096/) installation by *Humans since 1982* in JavaScript using Canvas 2D.
+An attempt to recreate the amazing [A million Times](http://www.humanssince1982.com/amt6096/) installation by *Humans since 1982* in JavaScript using Canvas 2D.

 This is a work in progress.